 |

-I am enjoying it and have learnt a huge amount.."
-Extended training hours (and days) The extended access hours offer more time for lecturing and hands-on : All devices can be turned on/off remotely.
+"Heinz Ulm is a legend."
+Found in newsgroup "alt.certification.cisco" and "comp.dcom.sys.cisco".
+Nice.
+Thanks The extended access hours offer more time for lecturing and hands-on : All devices can be turned on/off remotely.

 We are administering the classes ourself, controlling the